PritamTuralkar/coronago/README.md

 If someone has found symptoms of Covid-19 mention in website,then they can register through our website to get the Treatment.

-NOTE : READ FULL DOCUMENTATION FOR BETTER UNDERSTANDING
+NOTE : Downlod full setup "coronago.zip" file , READ FULL DOCUMENTATION FOR BETTER UNDERSTANDING